Rudin1/FINAL-YEAR-PROJECT-CHESS-GAME/README.md

-# FINAL PROJECT: Chess game with Minimax algorithm
+# FINAL PROJECT: Chess game with Negamax algorithm

 Features:
   1. Play vs AI: 3 levels, the hardest level is depth of 3 (depth tree for minimax search). the AI based on Minimax Search with Alpha-Beta Pruning.